 CHICKEN AND BUTTERNUT SQUASH STEW POT (meat)

 6 to 8 servings

-- Heat oil in a large (4 1/2 quart) Dutch oven.
+- Heat oil in a large (4-1/2 quart) Dutch oven.
 Add chicken and brown about 15 to 20 minutes.

-Remove chicken and add onion, garlic and celery to pan; sauté on medium heat about 5 minutes.
+- Remove chicken and add onion, garlic and celery to pan; sauté on medium heat about 5 minutes.
 Return chicken to the pan with vegetables.

-Add tomatoes, chicken broth, wine, salt, pepper, sage, thyme and bring to a boil; simmer about 45 minutes to 1 hour.
+- Add tomatoes, chicken broth, wine, salt, pepper, sage, thyme and bring to a boil; simmer about 45 minutes to 1 hour.

 - Add the squash, bring to boil then reduce to a simmer for 20 minutes.
 Add the mushrooms and cook an additional or until squash is tender.
 Stir in the peas and cook for 2 more minutes.

 Submitted by Ronnie Marchoni of Chicago, IL.